Boarders/slick-blog/site/posts/halting1.md

 halt _ = 1
 ```

-Of course this specification is not legal Haskell (and moreover we are claiming that no such function
+Of course, this specification is not legal Haskell (and moreover we are claiming that no function
-can defined which has this behaviour).
+can have this behaviour).
 This formulation may appear slightly different
 to the Halting problem insomuch as we are only considering the (partial) natural numbers, but
 we can observe that for any $\rm{f} :: \rm{Nat} \rightarrow \rm{Nat}$ we can use
 $\ap{h}{(\ap{f}{n})}$ to determine if $\rm{f}$ halts on input $\rm{n}$ and so this would